 Note that the article “Authenticity Examination of the Inscription on the Ossuary Attributed to James, Brother of Jesus” is accessible online on Academia.edu.

 Jim Davila reflects on the verdict, as do Michael Heiser, John Byron, The Archaeological Review and many others.

-Matthew Kalman has reposted on his blog his pieces in The Independent and The Chronicle of Higher Education.
+Matthew Kalman has reposted on his blog his

 Ferrell Jenkins sums up the current situation: “Today, and in the months to come, the reaction to this court decision will likely be along this line.
 Those who “knew” that the ossuary inscription was a fake, still think it is a fake.
 Those who thought the full inscription is genuine, still think it is genuine.
 Those who did not know whether the inscription was genuine or a fake still do not know.
 That is where I stand.”